renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 To avoid ambiguity between regional differences in date formatting and compatibility across spreadsheet software programs, a good practice is to divide dates into components in different columns - DAY, MONTH, and YEAR.

-When working with dates it's also important to remember that functions are guaranteed to be compatible only within the same family of software products (e.g., LibreOffice, Microsoft Excel, Gnumeric).
+When working with dates it's also important to remember that functions are guaranteed to be compatible only within the same family of software products.
 If you need to export your data and conserve the timestamps, you are better off handling dates using one of the solutions discussed below than the single column method.

 One of the other reasons dates can be tricky is that most spreadsheet programs have “useful features” which can change the way dates are displayed - but not stored.
 The image below demonstrates some of the many date formatting options.